davea42/tsearch-code/README.md

 to simplify the logic.

 Hashing (non-tree) is one of the many ways to implement a hashing searchable store.
+It's intent is to be fast and clear and it is not the most space-efficient implementation possible.
 Designed by me.

 ## Why tsearch?
 The interfaces are of a well-known design.
 While the